 Orthopedic Trauma Services

 Orthopedic trauma specialists at Indiana University Health Methodist Hospital have proven experience treating a continuum of trauma cases—from more common injuries to the most complex trauma cases.
 Our trauma physicians work closely with other specialty physicians, as needed, to develop a tailored and comprehensive care plan for patients with traumatic injuries.
 Our specialists are fellowship trained in orthopedic trauma and provide expert care for adults and children with acute injuries or complications.
+Additionally, as part of our commitment to high-quality orthopedic trauma care, we work with Indiana University Health Physicians to educate future orthopedic trauma surgeons.
+We offer an advanced Orthopedic Trauma Fellowship to those wishing to obtain advanced training in treatment of the multiply injured patient.

 Acute Orthopedic Injuries